mohd-faizy/GenAI-with-Langchain-and-Huggingface/LangChain-Components/README.md

 ### 🧠 **Two Key Superpowers of Agents**

 1. **🧩 Reasoning**: They break problems down into logical steps.
-    - Often via *Chain of Thought* prompting.
+    - Often via 👉⭐*Chain of Thought*⭐ prompting.
 2. **🔧 Tool Use**: They can use:
     - 🔢 Calculator
     - 🌦️ Weather API